tduyng/gozzi/docs/content/_index.md

 Gozzi converts Markdown files into a static website.
 I built it to understand how static site generators work, and now I use it for [tduyng.com](https://tduyng.com) with 100+ posts building in ~100ms.

-**Gozzi is not trying to replace Hugo or Zola** - those are excellent tools.
-Use them if they fit!

 Gozzi might be right for you if you:

 - Want to learn Go by using a real tool
 - Prefer simplicity over feature-rich complexity
 - Like understanding how your tools work